ministryofjustice/hmpps-renovate-config/README.md

 # HMPPS Renovate Config

-Shared configuration for [Renovate](https://docs.renovatebot.com) to be used in HMPPS projects
+Shared configuration for [Renovate](https://docs.renovatebot.com) to be used in HMPPS projects - [find places where folks are using it](https://github.com/search?q=user%3Aministryofjustice+hmpps-renovate-config&type=code&ref=advsearch&l=&l=)

 ## Steps to setup Renovate